myusufceylan/ele417_project/README.md

 # ELE 417 Embedded System Design: Term Project

-## Autopilot for Ground Vehicle
+## Autopilot for Unmanned Ground Vehicle

 This project is prepared for the term project of the embedded system design lecture for fall term of 2023-2024 year.
-The subject of this project is "Autopilot for Ground Vehicle" as concept.
+The subject of this project is "Autopilot for Unmanned Ground Vehicle" as concept.

 ## Contributor